Fractured Magic: Chapter Twenty-Five

 Gareth wrinkled his nose.
 “Mr. Hallisey, please.”
 He hesitated.
 “Would you still like me to call you that, by the way?
 Or should I say—”

-“I’m very sorry,” Gareth said on reflex.
-“I’m glad your father returned for you, at least.”
+“A childhood on the road must have been difficult.
+“I’m glad your father was there for you, at least.”

-Roman laughed.
-“I wouldn’t say ‘at least.’
-Christian was a cold man, made crueler when he looked at me and saw only Catalina.
-I looked too much like her, he always said.
-Maybe I still do; it’s been so long I don’t remember what she looked like.”
+Roman laughed humorlessly.
+“I wouldn’t say at least.
+Christian was a cruel man, made crueler when he looked at me and saw Catalina.
+I resembled her too much, he always said.
+Maybe I still do; it’s been so long now that I don’t remember what she looked like.”

-Gareth didn’t know what to say to that, either.
+Gareth didn’t know what to say to that.
 He knew little about the field of psychoanalysis, but of course he’d spotted the signs of a troubled childhood in his friend.
 They were hard not to spot.
-He’d just had no idea they ran so deep; Roman always seemed to cheerful, so at ease.
+He just had no idea they ran so deep; Roman always seemed so cheerful, so at ease.

 Guessing at Gareth’s thoughts, Roman gave him a wry smile.
 “What you think people are—what they seem to be—is rarely the truth.
 We all pretend, some of us better than others.
-In my case, everything about me is a construction.
-It has to be, because what's underneath is too damaged to let anyone see,” he said.
+Everything about me is a construction, Gareth.
+It has to be, because what’s underneath is too damaged to let anyone see,” he said.
 Seeing Gareth open his mouth, he quickly added, “Don’t apologize again.
-I know how dire it sounds, but I don't see it that way.
+I know how dire it sounds, but I don’t see it that way.
 The past is the past, and things are always getting better.
-There's ups and downs, but I have to believe they always will."
+There are ups and downs, but I have to believe they always will."

 Gareth considered the bags under Roman’s eyes, the blood dried on his swollen lip, the bitter twist to his smile.
 If this was better, Gareth was afraid to hear about the before.

 As if sensing his scrutiny, Roman slung an arm over his face, hiding it in the crook of his elbow.
-He continued, “Anyway, Christian and I settled in Alfheimr, where I started school.
+He continued like that, “Anyway, Christian and I settled in Alfheimr, where I started school.
 But then he died, too, and I couldn’t afford the tuition without him.
 I got kicked out, and Unity found me much later.”

 “Unity?”
-Remembering the conversation he’d overheard the night before, Gareth asked, “You worked for them?”
+Remembering the conversation he’d overheard the night before, Gareth guessed, “You worked for them?”

-"After leaving Alfheimr,” he continued, “I was homeless and friendless.
+“After leaving Alfheimr,” he continued, “I was homeless and friendless.
 Have you ever gone hungry, Gareth?
 The first week without food is always the worst.
-Every inch of your body screams for nourishment.
 After that, the pain dulls and you feel yourself growing weaker every day, inching closer to death.
-I lived alone in the wilds for a time, but—,” Roman cut himself off there, trying to find the right words.
+I lived alone in the wilds for a time, but—” Roman cut himself off there, trying to find the right words.
 “It wasn’t sustainable.
-A hard winter drove me to Gallontea.
-I did odd jobs there, but it wasn’t enough.
+A hard winter drove me to Gallonten, where I did some odd jobs, but that wasn’t enough.
 I lived on the streets.”

 “Living like that,” Roman continued, waving a hand lazily, “You have to beg or steal to survive.
 My pride, so kindly taught to me by my mother, didn’t allow the former, and I wasn’t very good at the latter.
-In the end, some officers picked a fight with me; I defended myself and was thrown in jail for it.”
+In the end, some officers picked a fight with me, I defended myself, and I was thrown in jail for it.”

 “Roman, that’s terrible.
 I’m sorry,” Gareth repeated.

-“Stop apologizing and stop saying that like you understand.
-You can never understand," Roman snapped.
-As soon the words left his mouth, though, he winced.
-He forced a smile again as he sat up, but this time, it had a sheepish turn.
+“Stop apologizing.
+Stop saying that like you understand.
+You can’t understand,” Roman said.
+The words weren’t angry, but that almost made them worse.
+Roman winced.
 “Now I’m the one who should apologize.
-This is hard to talk about, for obvious reasons."
+This is hard to talk about, for obvious reasons.”

-"I—," Gareth began, only to cut himself off.
+“I—,” Gareth began, only to cut himself off.
 He'd been about to say that he understood, but Roman was right to say that he didn't.
 He couldn't.
-Their lives had been about as different as two people's could be.
-"There's no need to apologize."
+Their lives had been about as different as two people’s could be.
+“There’s no need to apologize.
+What happened then?”

 “What questions?”
 Gareth asked.

-“That’s a different story, I’m afraid,” Roman said.
-"This, right now, is about Unity.
-Have you ever thought about where their power comes from?"
+“That’s a different story, I’m afraid,” Roman said, wagging a finger.
+“This, right now, is about Unity.
+Have you ever thought about where their power comes from?”

 Gareth hadn’t, but he paused to do so now.
 “Its laws?”

 “Not quite, but good try.
 Its laws are a product of the power, not the source of it.
-Let's look at Alfheim: both the reigning monarch and the province's Council have power in their own ways.
+Look at Alfheimr: both the reigning monarch and the province’s Council have power in their own ways.
 The monarch commands the army, issues decrees, and appoints Council members while the Council controls the flow of commerce.
-You could say those are the sources of their power, but the answer's even simpler than that: it's their people.
+You could say those things are the sources of their power, but the answer’s even simpler than that: it’s their people.
 Their citizens.
 If Rhea turns out to be so terrible of a queen that her own people and army stop obeying her, she loses her power.
-If the Council suddenly starts imposing taxes so steep the people can't pay, in time the Council's funds will run dry and they lose their power.
+If the Council suddenly starts imposing taxes so steep the people can’t pay, in time the Council’s funds will run dry and they lose their power.
 Obviously, these examples are oversimplifications, but they illustrate the point.
-Alfheim's government only functions because its people believe in it and obey it.
+People lend governments legitimacy; Alfheimr only functions as it does because its people believe in their government.
+Or if they don’t, they at least obey it.
 They follow laws and pay taxes to avoid punishment, and in so doing, they give their government the very power needed to enforce those punishments.
-It's a constant cycle, and it's the same for Unity: all of us, you and I, everyone in this world— we give Unity its power," Roman said, gesturing broadly between them.
+It’s an endless cycle, and it’s the same for Unity: all of us, you and I, everyone in this world—we give Unity its power,” Roman said, gesturing broadly between them.

-"But think about it: Unity has little financial power, no standing army.
-When it comes to inflicting punishment, its jurisdiction is limited to interprovince disputes and crimes committed against Unity itself.
-If an Alfheim citizen breaks one of their King's rules, the Royal Army can enforce it.
-What can Unity do?
-Why does everyone listen to distant, faceless strangers telling them what they can and can't do?
-It's not that they believe in the work Unity does, or that they have any amount of faith in it; most of them don't even think about Unity in their day-to-day lives."
+“Now, consider this: unlike Alfheimr, Unity has little financial power of its own and no standing army.
+When it comes to enforcing punishment, its jurisdiction is limited to interprovince disputes and crimes committed against Unity itself.
+If an Alfheimr citizen breaks one of their king’s rules, the Royal Army can enforce it.
+So what can Unity do?
+Why does everyone listen to the distant, faceless strangers trying to dictate their lives?
+It’s not that they believe in Unity, or that they have any amount of faith in it; most of them don’t even think about Unity in their day-to-day lives.”

-"But the Royal Army doesn't just enforce their King's laws," Gareth argued.
-"They enforce Unity's, too."
+“But the Royal Army doesn’t just enforce Alfheimr’s laws," Gareth argued.
+“They enforce Unity’s, too.”

 Roman pointed at him, the suns catching on some sharp, excited emotion in his dark eyes.
 The whites of them seemed to flash in the light, giving him a wild look.
-"Yes!
-And that's because their king directs them to.
-But why?"
+“Yes!
+People follow Unity because their government will punish them if they don’t.
+Their government will punish them because the king demands it.
+But why does the king demand it?”

 “I—I don’t know,” Gareth admitted.

-"It always comes back to fear of punishment.
-Knowing that Unity can punish disobedience, if it comes to it.
-But what does a king fear?"
+“It comes back to fear of punishment.
+It always comes back to fear of punishment.
+But what does a king fear?”
 Roman shrugged.
-"Well, it depends on the king.
-The answer is complicated, but I can sum it up in two words: the Enforcers."
+“Well, it depends on the king.
+The answer is complicated, but I can sum it up in two words: the Enforcers.”

-There was that word again: enforcer.
-Gareth had heard Roman and Moira mention it last night, but it meant nothing to him.
-Seeing that on Gareth's face, Roman continued, "Everyone cares about something, and Unity is very skilled at identifying and manipulating those things.
-That's what the Enforcers were created to do: they exploit weaknesses, uncover secrets, exert pressure on a person's weakest points.
+There was that term again: enforcer.
+Roman and Moira mentioned it last night, too, but it still meant nothing to Gareth.
+Seeing as much on Gareth’s face, Roman continued, “Everyone cares about something, and Unity is very skilled at identifying and then manipulating those things.
+That’s what the Enforcers were created to do: they exploit weaknesses, uncover secrets, exert pressure on a person’s most sensitive spot.
 They blackmail a judge who gets caught in a scandal.
-They threaten a man's wife until he does what they want.
-They frame a prince who's already distrusted by his people.
+They threaten a man’s wife so he votes how they want.
+They frame a prince who’s already distrusted by his people.
 And then, every so often, when someone steps out of lie, they make quick and tidy examples of them: they crush rebellions, like in Ejera.
 They assist in coups, like in Alfheim.
 They destroy industries, like in Adondai.
-They kill a hero who dared to oppose them."
+They kill a hero who dared to oppose them.”

-"Like in Histrios," Gareth breathed.
-"Then—then Prince Nochdvor wasn't the one who killed you?"
+“Like in Histrios,” Gareth breathed.
+“Then Prince Nochdvor wasn’t the one who killed you?
+Unity was?”

 Gareth twisted his hands anxiously in his discarded jacket.
 “What—what exactly does that mean?”